Friday, July 25, 2025

-Most of us will never be the full distance and through-hikers that do the 2000-mile Appalachian Trail across the tops of the Appalachian Mountains from Georgia to Maine.
-More people hike the trail in sections, and the 72 miles of it through New Jersey can be further divided into some great one day hikes.
+Most of us will never be the full AT.
+"Through-hikers" that do the 2000-mile Appalachian Trail across the tops of the Appalachian Mountains from Georgia to Maine are a unique breed of hiker.
+More people hike the trail in sections, and the 72 miles of it through New Jersey can be further divided into some great one-day hikes.

-The NJ AT is intersected by country lanes or Park roads about every 5 to 10 miles which make it easier to do in stages.
+The NJ AT is intersected by country lanes or Park roads about every 5 to 10 miles, which makes it easier to do the trail in stages.
+The trail is well-maintained by volunteers.

-If you are doing a six+ mile section, you should have decent hiking boots (thick soles, and high enough to give ankle support) that allow for some heavy socks and swollen feet.
+If you are doing a section of 6 or more miles, you should have decent hiking boots (thick soles and high enough to give ankle support) that allow for some heavy socks and swollen feet.
 Dress for the weather and the bugs of the season (bring some spray).
-A light pack (the kids' school backpack can do for a day), lunch and some trail snacks (trail mix is not required!) and a good supply of water.
-A cell phone is good to have along.
+A light pack (the kids' school backpack can do for a day), lunch, and some trail snacks (trail mix is not required!), and a good supply of water.
+A fully charged cell phone is a must these days.

-Sunrise Mountain & High Point (17 miles) - Here's a more challenging one-day hike.
+Sunrise Mountain and High Point at 17 miles is a more challenging one-day hike.
 (There are camping opportunities on sections of the trails.)
 The northern Kittatinny Ridge rises in an uninterrupted rampart, climbing to 1803 feet at High Point, the greatest elevation above sea level in New Jersey.
-This rugged AT ridge walk is punctuated by craggy ledges, far-reaching vistas, plus the Normanook Fire Tower, Sunrise Mountain Pavilion, and High Point Monument, man-made features that ascend above the natural landscape.
+This rugged AT ridge walk is punctuated by craggy ledges, far-reaching vistas.
+There are also manmade features, such as the Normanook Fire Tower, Sunrise Mountain Pavilion, and High Point Monument.

 http://www.AppalachianTrail.org